lucasvaltl/imrsv.data-documentation/Content.md

 ## Documentation

-This documentation is intended at developers who want to extend the application or are just curios as to how it works.
-The application can be easily extended by plugging new classes into the existing infrastructure in order to extend the apps functionalities.
+This documentation is intended dor developers who want to extend the application or are just curious as to how it works.
+The application can be easily extended by plugging new classes into the existing infrastructure in order to extend the app's functionalities.

 ### App Manager